clarkgrubb/latex-input/apl/README.md

 Some functions can be used as monadic and dyadic functions.
 In addition to minus, which works like other languages, the ∣ function (U+2223) is absolute value when monadic and modulus when dyadic. ⋆ (U+22C6) is the exponential function when monadic and the power function when dyadic.
 The ○ function (U+25CB) is a multiple of π when monadic and a trigonometric function when dyadic, with the first argument determining which trigonometric function.

-Most APL function work on arrays.
+Most APL functions work on arrays.
 The following performs elementwise addition to give `3 5 7`:

     1 2 3 + 2 3 4